-- WebLogic server software and agent packages are installed on the nodes of the cluster as mentioned in "Installing and Configuring the HA for WebLogic Server Application" on page 24. - Volumes, disk groups, and file systems are created. - The WebLogic domain, the Administration Server, and Managed Server instances are created with the WebLogic config.sh script. - 1.
-Become root on any cluster node. - 2.
-Start the clsetup utility. - # clsetup
+- An entry for each logical hostname that is to be made available by the resource is added to the name service database. - If you are using PNM objects, the objects are configured on the nodes where the logical hostname resource can be brought online.
+Public network management (PNM) objects include Internet Protocol network multipathing (IPMP) groups, trunk and datalink multipathing (DLMP) link aggregations, and VNICs that are directly backed by link aggregations. - WebLogic Server software and agent packages are installed on the nodes of the cluster as mentioned in "Installing and Configuring the HA for WebLogic Server Application" on page 31. - Volumes, disk groups, and file systems are created. - The WebLogic domain, the Administration Server, and Managed Server instances are created with the WebLogic config.sh script.